DeepakD11/Resume-Screening-And-Matching-System/README.md

 * Click on **Create Api Key** Button.
 * Name the project and submit.
 * Copy the Api_key and paste it someplace secure, to use it.
-* Paste yout api_key in the nebula9.ipynb and .env files.
+* Paste your api_key in the nebula9.ipynb and .env files.

 #### 2.Install Dependencies
 ```